Franco-Ottoman alliance: Joint siege of Nice (1543)

-Most notably, the French forces, led by François de Bourbon and the Ottoman forces, led by Barbarossa, joined at Marseille in August 1543, and collaborated to bombard the city of Nice in the siege of Nice.
-In this action 110 Ottoman galleys, amounting to 30,000 men, combined with 50 French galleys.
+Most notably, the French forces, led by François de Bourbon and the Ottoman forces, led by Barbarossa, joined at Marseille in August 1543, and collaborated to bombard and besiege the city of Nice.
+In this action 110 Ottoman galleys, with 30,000 men, combined with 50 French galleys.
 The Franco-Ottomans laid waste to the city of Nice, but were confronted by a stiff resistance which gave rise to the story of Catherine Ségurane.
 They had to raise the siege of the citadel upon the arrival of enemy troops.

 Barbarossa wintering in Toulon (1543–1544)

-After the siege of Nice, the Ottomans were offered by Francis to winter at Toulon, so that they could continue to harass the Holy Roman Empire, and especially the coast of Spain and Italy, as well the communications between the two countries:
+After the siege of Nice, the Ottomans were offered by Francis to winter at Toulon, so that they could continue to harass the Holy Roman Empire, especially the coast of Spain and Italy and communications between the two countries: